clarknoah/css/css.md

 }
 ```

+`Combinator selectors` are selectors which combine two or more `simple selectors` in order to create complex selection rules for elements.

+#### (I Do) Demonstrate Descendant Combinator Selector
+I'm going to give a quick demo of a combinator selector in action.

 ### AND Selector (Spaceless Selector)
-The first selector that we're going to look at I like to call an `AND` selector, because the way it works is like so:
+The first `combinator selector` that we're going to look at I like to call an `AND selector`, because the way it works is like so:
-> Select all elements that contain `selector1` AND `selector2` AND `selector2`
+> Select all elements that match `selector1` AND `selector2` AND `selector2`

 Here is an example of just such a selector: